AndrewAPrice/Perception/Services/Kernel/system calls.md

 ---

-## Terminate Process
+## Terminate Process 🔒
 Terminates a process by its PID.
+Only the process itself, the parent process that created it, or a process holding the `kCanTerminateProcesses` capability may terminate a process.

 ### Input
 * `rdi` - `7`